The Bodines

-The Bodines were a British rock group from the mid to late 1980s that consisted of guitarist Paul Brotherton, bassist Tim Burwood, drummer John Rowlands, and guitarist/vocalist Michael Ryan.
+The Bodines were a British pop group from the mid to late 1980s that comprised guitarist Paul Brotherton, bassist Tim Burwood, drummer John Rowlands, and guitarist/vocalist Michael Ryan.

+In 2023, Mojo magazine ranked the song "Therese" as the 37th greatest UK indie record ever, calling it "a breathless romantic gulp of twin guitar twirl."

 History

-The Bodines, consisting of Mike Ryan, Paul Brotherton, Tim Burtonwood and Paul Lilley, emerged from Glossop, Derbyshire, England, in 1985.
+The Bodines, consisting of Mick Ryan, Paul Brotherton, Tim Burtonwood and Paul Lilley, emerged from Glossop, Derbyshire, England, in 1985.
 Fronted by the floppy-fringed Ryan, they became one of the better-known outfits from a crop of jangly indie bands that sprang up around that time.
 They made their debut with "God Bless", an early release by Creation Records.
 Shortly afterwards, Lilley was replaced on drums by John Rowland.
 Two further singles followed; their second, "Therese", was included on the C86 compilation album.
-Like their contemporaries Primal Scream, the Mighty Lemon Drops and the Weather Prophets, the Bodines went on to sign up with a major label with great hopes of transferring their success to the mainstream charts.
+Like their contemporaries Primal Scream, The Mighty Lemon Drops and The Weather Prophets, the Bodines went on to sign up with a major label with great hopes of transferring their success to the mainstream charts.
 The group joined Magnet Records, where a remix of "Therese" became their major label debut.

 In July 1986, the Bodines participated in the Festival of the Tenth Summer.
 The Bodines's debut album, Played (produced by Ian Broudie, later to enjoy success as a recording artist as the Lightning Seeds) scraped into No. 94 in the UK Albums Chart, in the summer of 1987.
-None of the Bodines' singles got into the UK Singles Chart.
+The "Therese" and "Skankin' Queens" singles peaked at numbers 76 and 89 respectively in the UK Singles Chart.
 Under pressure for failing to deliver the hit record that their major label backers required, the Bodines split up, albeit temporarily.
-Rowland went on to play with The Rainkings.
+Rowland went on to play with the Rainkings.

 In 1989, a reformed line-up of Ryan, Brotherton, new bassist Ian Watson, and new drummer Spencer Birtwistle released the single "Decide" on Manchester's Play Hard label and contributed a further new track to the same label's Hand to Mouth compilation.
 A couple of years later, Ryan reappeared with a new band called Medalark Eleven (misnamed after Harlem Globetrotters' Meadowlark Lemon), assisted by Gareth Thomas on bass and Adrian Donohue on drums.
-Reunited with Creation Records, they released a couple of singles ahead of the album Shaped Up, Shipped Out.
+Reunited with Creation Records, they released a couple of singles ahead of the album Shaped Up, Shipped Out in 1994.

-On 23 August 2010, the Bodines debut album Played was reissued with seven bonus tracks on the Cherry Red label.
+On 23 August 2010, the Bodines' debut album Played was reissued with seven bonus tracks on the Cherry Red label.